pcobrien/heat3d/README.md

 ### Plots
 Optional visualization files can be saved here.

+### Topo
+Digital elevation models are stored here, if creating meshes from scratch.
+For the Moon, LOLA DEMs can be accessed at https://imbrium.mit.edu/BROWSE/LOLA_GDR/.

 ### ViewFactor
 View factor matrices will be stored here.
 Since these matrices are typically highly sparse for typical convex planetary surfaces,